sderen/docker-git2consul/README.md

 ## Instructions

-This image will run `config_seeder.js` using the first alphabetically found JSON file from `/etc/git2consul.d` if one exists.
+This image will run `config_seeder.js` using the first alphabetically JSON file found on `/etc/git2consul.d` if one exists.

 If using webhooks, you will have the expose the ports that are going to be used.